NibiruChain/py-sdk/docs-md/sdk.md

     queries from a node.

     It is associated to:
-    - a wallet, which can be either created or recovered from an existing mnemonic.
+    - a wallet or signer, which can be newly generated or recovered from an existing mnemonic.
     - a network, defining the node to connect to
     - optionally a configuration defining how to behave and the gas configuration for each transaction